9001/copyparty/README.md

 similarly, you can fully ignore files/folders using `--no-idx [...]` and `:c,noidx=\.iso$`

 if you set `--no-hash [...]` globally, you can enable hashing for specific volumes using flag `:c,nohash=`

+### periodic rescan

+filesystem monitoring;  if copyparty is not the only software doing stuff on your filesystem, you may want to enable periodic rescans to keep the index up to date

+argument `--re-maxage 60` will rescan all volumes every 60 sec, same as volflag `:c,scan=60` to specify it per-volume

+uploads are disabled while a rescan is happening, so rescans will be delayed by `--db-act` (default 10 sec) when there is write-activity going on (uploads, renames, ...)

 ## upload rules